-Explore the full timeline for an expanded list of notable dates through the Inn’s history.
+Explore the timeline for notable dates through the Inn’s history.

 The first habitation known to have been on or close to the site of the present Hall was the Manor House of the ancient Manor of Purpoole (also Portpoole), meaning “the market by the lake”.
 The market was the cattle market, the present site of the Prudential Insurance Building in Holborn.
 The lake or lakes were the area to the north and east of Purpoole Lane (to the east of Gray’s Inn Road), where the land can be seen to fall away.
 The Manor House was the property of Sir Reginald de Grey, Chief Justice of Chester, Constable and Sheriff of Nottingham, who died in 1308.
 None of the Inns of Court has a proven year of foundation.
 Though some have later charters, none of the Inns were founded by charter, ordinance or endowment and there is no extant record of a first lease.
 Indeed the records of the Inn do not commence until 1569.